By Kevin Blake

 Perhaps most depressingly of all, 59 of those unsold lots either failed to get a single bid or were bought back by their vendors for the minimum bid of €800/€1,000.
 The cumulative stud fees and production costs of those 59 foals was €690,820.
 Yet, the market declared that they were all-but worthless on the day of the sale.

-The situation wasn’t quite as bad at the Tattersalls Foal Sale at Newmarket, but it was still bleak.
+In England, the situation wasn’t quite as bad at the Tattersalls Foal Sale at Newmarket, but it was still bleak.
 On the first day of the sale, 254 foals were offered and 154 were sold for a clearance rate of 60.6%.
 Fifty (32.5%) of those that sold were profitable for their vendors.
 Eighteen of them scraped a profit of 4,500gns or less and just 22 of them made a profit of 9,000gns or more.

 On the other side of the coin, 104 (67.5%) of those that were sold made a loss for the vendors.
 Eighty-three of those sold for a loss of 4,500gns or more, with 43 selling for a loss of 9,000gns or more.
 Five of them lost 18,000gns or more.